What are EDC and ADV?

 Tank: As for a tank, you want something with a decent capacity so as not to refill every few hours, and, of course, make sure your coil will last the rest of the day, but more on that later.

 E-juice: Your e-juice of choice is just as important, and you can’t forget this, especially if you go through a few milliliters a day.
-At home, you probably have a wide selection of vape flavors ranging from tobacco to desserts and candy, but pick something you can vape all day without it bothering you.
+At home, you probably have a wide selection of vape flavors ranging from tobacco to desserts, but pick something you can vape all day without it bothering you.
 And make sure it’s in your preferred PG/VG ratio and nicotine levels.

 A Little Extra but Still Useful